What Is a Commercial Loan?

 Best Commercial Loan Uses

 Commercial loans are designed to help businesses grow.
-You’d use them for things like:
+You’d use them for costs like:

 New equipment purchases: Using the new equipment to secure the loan frees up assets for other projects.